AdobeDocs/deliverability-learn.en/help/metrics/spam-traps.md

 ## Additional resources

-Learn more on identifying and avoiding spam traps in [this section](../../help/additional-resources/all-about-spam-traps.md).
+* Learn more on identifying and avoiding spam traps in [this section](/help/additional-resources/all-about-spam-traps.md).
+* Learn more on how to improve deliverability through re-engagement strategies in [this section](/help/additional-resources/re-engagement.md).

 ## Product specific resources